For more information, see Chapter 7.6: Copyright.

 The case of Universal Music Australia Pty Ltd v Sharman License Holdings Ltd (2005) FCA 1242 involved a music label (Universal Music Australia) suing the developers and distributors (collectively referred to as ‘the Sharman parties’) of software that enabled access to Kazaa, a peer-to-peer file-sharing application.
 The software, which was free, enabled users to upload and download digital files (e.g. MP3 music files, videos and aps) to Kazaa.

-The essence of the Court proceedings about a civil dispute (not a criminal case). was the responsibility of the developers and distributors for authorising copyright infringement by providing the means (i.e. the software) by which users were able to infringe copyright by sharing copyright-protected works without permission.
+The essence of the litigation was the responsibility of the developers and distributors for authorising copyright infringement by providing the means (i.e. the software) by which users were able to infringe copyright by sharing copyright-protected works without permission.
 Based on what the Sharman parties knew was occurring on Kazaa, and their ability to put in place filters to reduce the amount of copyright infringing that was occurring, the court decided there had been authorisation.
 An appeal was heard, but the parties settled before the full Federal Court handed down a decision.
 Part of the settlement required substantial changes to be made to Kazaa.

 Roadshow Films Pty Ltd v iiNet Ltd HCA 16

 The High Court has dealt with another file-sharing case in Roadshow Films Pty Ltd v iiNet Ltd HCA 16.
-The (1) A defendant in a civil case that has been appealed to a higher court.
-(2) A person against whom some originating motion has been issued by an applicant.
-See also appellant., iiNet, is an ISP.
+The respondent, iiNet, is an ISP.
 A number of copyright owners alleged that iiNet was authorising the copyright infringement of films facilitated by peer-to-peer file-sharing software.
 The ISP had not refused access by terminating the relationship if access had been used unlawfully.
 Thus, the copyright owners claimed that that ISP had ‘countenanced’ the infringing activity.
 The argument was unsuccessful because the court found that the ‘authoriser’ (in this case the ISP) must have power to prevent the infringements.

 Dallas Buyers Club LLC v iiNet Ltd FCA 317 and Dallas Buyers Club LLC v iiNet Ltd (No 3) FCA 422

-These cases relate to an application for pre-litigation Compulsory sharing of facts and documents between parties before a case is heard in court. by the copyright owner of the Dallas Buyers Club film, seeking identification of carious end users who may have downloaded/shared the movie in breach of copyright.
+These cases relate to an application for pre-litigation discovery by the copyright owner of the Dallas Buyers Club film, seeking identification of carious end users who may have downloaded/shared the movie in breach of copyright.

 Importantly, the Federal Court granted an order that various ISPs had to provide identification details of certain end users for the purpose of prospective litigation by the copyright holder.
 The cases did not decide whether or not the acts of the ISPs or the end users did breach copyright but it demonstrates that user details can be obtained by copyright holders from ISPs where a copyright breach is strongly suspected.